yan-foto/yan-foto.github.io/_posts/2025-03-16-ubuntu-fingerprint-broadcom.md

 ## Discovering hardware
 You'd imagine that it would be as easy as entering your serial number on the Dell Support website and get the hardware specs for your computer.
-Instead you are provided with a list of cryptic part numbers without any indications as to their purposes.
+Instead you are provided with a list of cryptic part numbers without any indications as to what their actual purposes is.
 Assuming that the reader is a simple USB deive, `lsusb` revealed the first clue:

 ```bash